Innovations in software are driving the evolution of the talent acquisition function. HR tech influencer Josh Bersin calls it:

 Unfortunately, an ATS has some common weaknesses.
 For example, an ATS can screen in a candidate as a false positive based on keyword stuffing on their resume or screen out a candidate with strong qualifications as a false negative because he or she doesn’t meet the keyword filters.

-This has created the need for complementary recruiting software tools that integrate with your ATS which provide additional functionality.
+This has created the need for complementary recruiting tools that integrate with your ATS which provide additional functionality.

 Vendors include: SmartRecruiters, Greenhouse, Lever, iCIMS